1950 NFL playoffs

 Playing their first year in the NFL after four years in the rival All-America Football Conference, the Browns battled with the Giants for the lead in the American Conference for most of the regular season.
 Cleveland ended with a 10–2 win–loss record, having lost its only two games against the Giants.
 The Giants, meanwhile, lost to the Pittsburgh Steelers and Chicago Cardinals.
 In the National Conference, the Bears and Rams were also near the top of the standings in the second half of the 12-game season, and both ended with 9–3 records.

 The Browns and Giants and the Rams and Bears played their playoff games on December 17.
 In Cleveland against the Giants, the Browns won a low-scoring game in freezing conditions on two field goals by placekicker Lou Groza and a late-game safety.
 The Rams beat the Bears in 92-degree heat in Los Angeles, thanks largely to a strong performance by quarterback Bob Waterfield, who threw three touchdowns to end Tom Fears.
+Thus, both teams defeated divisional opponents they were unable to beat in the regular season (Browns 0-2 vs Giants; Rams 0-2 vs Bears).
 The results set up a championship matchup between the Browns and Rams.
-The Browns won the game 30–28 on a Groza field goal with 28 seconds to play.
+The Browns won their first NFL championship in franchise history 30–28 on a Groza field goal with 28 seconds to play.